716 Positions Filled Temporarily

 5. Does not make the employee ineligible to compete for the vacancy if the position is posted.

-716.23 Conditions of the Temporary Promotion
+716.34 Conditions of Temporary Promotion

-Applicants for temporary promotion must be informed of the conditions of the placement, including the expected duration.
-An employee selected for a temporary promotion will be required to sign an agreement covering the terms of the temporary promotion.
 The purpose of the agreement will be to avoid any misunderstanding as to the conditions of the temporary promotion.
-The agreement must state that by accepting promotion to the temporary position, the position becomes the employee’s position of record, and must also address:
+The agreement must state that by accepting promotion to the temporary position, the position becomes the employee’s position of record.
+The agreement must also address:

 1. The effect on the employee’s salary during the temporary promotion;